5355 West

 and hot topics

 Welcome to the Rumor Has It page for Herriman City.
-This page is dedicated to clarifying information or dispelling any false rumors that may be floating around in the community.
+This page is dedicated to clarifying information and dispelling any false rumors that may be circulating in the community.
 If you have a suggestion or a question you'd like addressed, you can submit a request by clicking "Submit a Rumor" below and filling out the form.

 The rumor is true

-The intersections of Bangerter Highway and 9800 South, 13400 South and 2700 West will be constructed into traditional interchanges as part of the Bangerter South project.
-For more information and updates visit udot.utah.gov/bangerter13400south/#/
+The intersections of Bangerter Highway and 9800 South, 13400 South and 2700 West (all of which are outside of Herriman) will be constructed into freeway-style interchanges as part of the Bangerter South project.
+For more information and updates, visit udot.utah.gov/bangerter13400south/#/

 For other construction updates within Herriman, visit the Construction Projects page.